-According to the most recent United Network for Organ Sharing ("UNOS") Scientific Registry for Transplant Recipients data:
+According to the most recent United Network for Organ Sharing (UNOS) Scientific Registry for Transplant Recipients data:

-- 1. On average, patients who receive a kidney transplant have significantly increased life expectancy compared to patients who are maintained on dialysis while waiting for a kidney. - 2.
-Most transplant recipients report an enhanced quality of life through improved health and energy.
-You can travel, return to work regular hours and/or go back to school. - 3.
-These benefits may vary depending on the age and other medical conditions of the transplant recipient.
+- On average, patients who receive a kidney transplant have significantly increased life expectancy compared to patients who are maintained on dialysis while waiting for a kidney. - On average, diabetic transplant recipients live longer than diabetic patients who are maintained on dialysis. - 3.
+Most transplant recipients report an enhanced quality of life through improved health and energy. - These benefits may vary depending on the age and other medical conditions of the transplant recipient.